-Here’s the scenario: We’ve had arctic temperatures here in the mid-west for the past couple of weeks.
+Here is the scenario: We have had arctic temperatures here in the mid-west for the past couple of weeks.
 Yesterday, on the way home from work, we made a stop and had several bags of stuff to carry in with us.
 Consequently, we accidentally left one of our Surface tablets in the car overnight.
 And the temperatures dropped to -15 F!

 Since we have two Surfaces, we did not notice that one was missing.

 So, guess what happened?
 Yep, the Surface froze.

 We brought it inside in the morning and let it warm up for several hours, but it still wouldn’t start.
 So, we figured the battery must be drained and plugged it in for an hour.
 The Surface RT still would not start.

 So, at this point we had two things to try, one of which is not recommended for Surface RT/2.

 Your Surface Won’t Start, Method 1:

 - Make sure that the Power Supply is attached to the device.

 - Press and hold the Power button for 10 seconds.

 - Repeatedly press and hold the Power button for 1/2 second before letting go (on/off on/off on/off).